Ponniyin Selvan: II: Critical response

 Ponniyin Selvan: II received positive reviews from critics.

 Kirubhakar Purushothaman, of The Indian Express, gave 4.0 out of 5 stars and wrote "While the fans of the book might be disappointed with some major deviations from the book, the ace director understands the form won't let him be entirely faithful to the novel."
 Haricharan Pudipeddi, a critic of Hindustan Times, wrote "Apart from the gut-wrenching drama, it's the exquisite that elevate PS 2 in terms of delivering a larger-than-life viewing experience."
 M. Suganth of The Times of India gave 3.5 out of 5 stars and opined that "right until the climax, this doomed romance is what sustains the tension in this tale and drives the characters to make decisions that have far-reaching impact".
 Sukanya Verma from Rediff.com gave 3.5 stars out of 5 and stated "Ratnam's spectacle may be steeped in fiction and fantasy but its entitlement and opportunism feels as real and relevant as ever."

 A critic from India Today gave 3 stars out of 5 stars and appreciated the film.
 Nandini Ramnath critic of Scroll.in mentioned the film as having "Mesmerising visuals and memorable characters".
 However, News18 gave a mixed review.
 Manoj Kumar of OTTplay gave 3 out of 5 and stated "Mani Ratnam has done a fabulous job in translating this epic novel onto the big screen".
 Srinivasa Ramanujam of The Hindu called it a "satisfying sequel", saying that "Ponniyin Selvan: II takes creative liberties from Kalki's material, but the performances and cinematic touches keep you invested".

 Controversies

 The Ponniyin Selvan film series was initially involved in controversy about ignoring the Shaivite nature of the Cholas and using the director's sect Sricharanam instead of Tripundra on the forehead.
 Ahead of its release, this was corrected with visual effects and almost all Chola characters appear with a computer-generated image of a Thiruneeru in the films.
+Also, the assassins of co-regent Aditta Karikalan were not shown as all Brahmins from North of Cauvery Delta, that was a region he reclaimed from Rastrakutas, as was in history per Udayarkudi inscriptions.